-- 1 to 2 years after quitting: Your risk of heart attack drops dramatically.
+- 1 to 2 years after quitting: Your risk of heart attack drops.

-- 5 to 10 years after quitting: Your risk of mouth, throat, and laryngeal cancer is cut in half.
-Your stroke risk decreases.
+- 5 to 10 years after quitting: Your risk of mouth, throat, and laryngeal cancer is cut in half and your stroke risk decreases.

-- 10 years after quitting: Your risk of lung cancer is about half of a person who still smokes.
+- 10 years after quitting: Compared to a person who still smokes, your risk of lung cancer is about half.
 Your risk of bladder, esophageal, and kidney cancer decreases.

 - 15 years after quitting: The risk of coronary heart disease is close to that of a non-smoker.

-Keep in mind the benefits of better-smelling breath, hair, and clothes.
-Your senses of smell and taste may improve, and you may begin to notice less shortness of breath when doing simple activities.
-You will be setting a great example for other smokers who want to quit.
-Your family and friends will be proud of your achievement, not to mention the benefits for them.
-In addition, you will be saving lots of money; set aside what you would usually spend and do something nice for yourself with the money!
+Your family and friends will be proud of your achievement.
+You will be saving lots of money; set aside what you would usually spend and do something nice for yourself with the money!

 What makes a person decide to quit?

-Learning about the negative effects of smoking may be the motivation some people need to quit.
+Learning about the negative effects of smoking can motivate people to quit.
 Many people who receive a cancer diagnosis see that as the time to quit.
 For some, the diagnosis of cancer in a close friend or family member can be the reason to quit.
 Whatever the motivation, quitting can be hard.
 Use the links below to learn more about the importance of quitting, planning a quit date, and finding the support needed to be successful.
-Keep in mind, most people attempt to quit many times before being successful.
+Keep in mind, that most people attempt to quit many times before being successful.

 Life After Tobacco

-Quitting tobacco cannot completely erase the damage done from previous smoking.
-You should always be honest with healthcare providers about your smoking history and be aware of the risks associated with this history.
+Quitting tobacco cannot get rid of the damage done by smoking.
+You should always tell healthcare providers about your smoking history and be aware of the risks associated with this history.
 You may benefit from lung cancer screening, depending on how much you smoked and for how long.